Here I stand

 but not in full.

-Not the main idea
+Not the main thing

-That would leave the room silent.
+That would leave the room

-My voice still shakes.
+My voice shakes

 Not from fear,